 3. Now, click on the “Choose what power buttons do” option.

 4. You need to click on “Change settings that are currently unavailable“.

 5. Next, under ‘Shutdown settings‘, uncheck the option “Turn on fast startup (recommended)“.

 If this fix is not working, go for the next fix.

 Fix-3 Update/ Rollback IMEI driver-

 Updating or rolling back the IMEI driver may solve this issue.

-3. Now, in the Device Manager window, expand “System devices” and then in the expanded list, double click on “Intel(R) Management Engine Interface“.
+3. Now, expand “System devices” and then in the expanded list, double click on “Intel(R) Management Engine Interface“.

-6. Next, click on “Search automatically for updated driver software“.
+6. Then, click on “Search automatically for updated driver software“.